jimrobinson/kvbench/README.md

     over the keys.

-You may specify both -o and -i options to generate the data and then immediatly run the benchmark.
+You may specify both -o and -i options to generate the data and then immediately run the benchmark.

 OUTPUT OPTIONS